UAE Trade License for Social Media Influencers: Complete 2026 Guide

 It also enables influencers to legally operate as a business entity, present bills, sign contracts, and partner with companies.

-This license is available from free zones such as SHAMS Free Zone, IFZA, or the mainland authority of the Department of Economic Development (DED).
+This license is available through free zones such as Sharjah Media City (SHAMS) — one of the most cost-effective options for content creators — IFZA, or the mainland's Department of Economic Development (DED).

 This license is recommended for marketing and social media consultancy service-providing influencers.
 It covers influencers operating social media accounts for clients or offering branding, digital marketing, or public relations services.
 It suits both consultancy work and influencer operations.